3.5.4 Reduction in CWE

 Circumstances where a determination cannot be made

-- the worker reduces their hours or leaves their employment due to their incapacity from their work-related An injury/disease is work related if it arose out of or in the course of employment and the scope of employment. injury
+the worker reduces their hours or leaves their employment due to their incapacity from their work-related An injury/disease is work related if it arose out of or in the course of employment and the scope of employment. injury leading to a reduction in their current weekly earnings;

-- the employer reduces the worker's hours or terminates the worker's employment for reasons other than the worker’s misconduct
+the employer reduces the worker's hours or terminates their employment for reasons other than the worker’s misconduct, leading to a reduction in their current weekly earnings;

-- the worker’s CWE are reduced because the worker is on paid annual leave or long service leave.
+the worker’s current weekly earnings are reduced only because the worker is on paid annual leave or long service leave (including during an annual shutdown).

 A determination to cease weekly payments after the second entitlement period cannot be made if: